 - That’s it!
 If you need to adjust the thickness go ahead because this stuff is so stable it will not continue to thicken or do anything “complicated” like some of the other binders do.

-- If it is at all grainy from the cream cheese not incorporating well because it didn't melt enough put the mixture over into a mini microprocessor or low speed blender and it will smooth out quickly.
+- If it is at all grainy from the cream cheese not incorporating well because it wasn't soft and melty enough put the mixture over into a mini microprocessor or use an immersion blender and it will smooth out quickly.

 - * Note the basic recipe for this flavorful, creamy gravy is technically a FP since a serving of this recipe contains: